PaoloMazzon/JamEngine/README.md

 at some point in the near future.
 This would be things you simply expect out of a game engine.

+ - Collisions that use the world's hash map
  - Gamepad support
  - TTF/OTF font support (heck)